bekk/bekk-christmas/post/kotlin/the-ins-and-outs-of-kotlin.md

 catHouse.moveInAnimal(winterbottom)
 ```

 So this is all well and good.
 We've made a generic class that can be used with any animal that inherits from the Animal-class, like a dog or a sloth.
 It even has the `feed()`-function that acts equally on all animals.
-However say I now wanted to add the feature of feeding any animal inside an Enclosure:
+However, say I now wanted to add the feature of feeding any animal inside an Enclosure:

 ```kotlin
 fun feedAnimalInside(enclosure: Enclosure<Animal>) {